Droid Incredible 4G LTE

 The Droid Incredible 4G LTE, also known as the HTC Incredible 4G or Incredible 3, is a smartphone designed and manufactured by Taiwan's HTC Corporation that runs the Android 4.0 operating system (ICS).
 Officially announced by Verizon on May 7, 2012, for CTIA, and released on July 5, 2012, through Verizon Wireless for $149.99 with a new two-year contract.
 The Droid Incredible 4G LTE is the successor to the HTC Incredible S.

 Hardware

-The Droid Incredible 4G LTE has a 4-inch qHD (540x960) Super LCD display, a dual core 1.2 GHz Qualcomm Snapdragon S4 processor with 1 GB of RAM, an 8 MP auto-focus camera with LED flash, a 0.3 MP front-facing camera, and a 1700 mAh battery.
+The Droid Incredible 4G LTE has a 4-inch qHD (540x960) Super LCD, a dual core 1.2 GHz Qualcomm Snapdragon S4 processor with 1 GB of RAM, an 8 MP auto-focus camera with LED flash, a 0.3 MP front-facing camera, and a 1700 mAh battery.

 Software

 The Droid Incredible 4G LTE, at launch, ran Android 4.0.4 (Ice Cream Sandwich), with HTC's Sense 4.1 user interface.
 However, since launch, the latest available software for this phone is Android 4.4.4 (Kit Kat).